dominodatalab/LLM-Workshop/README.md

-# Domino Hands-On Retrieval-Augmented Generation Workshop
+# Customer_Name Hands-On Retrieval-Augmented Generation Workshop

-#### In this workshop you will tailor a RAG Application to your own use case -
+#### In this workshop you will tailor a RAG Application to your Use_Case use case -

 * Leverage Domino's AI Hub templates
 * Utilise Domino to self-service GPUs